SpectralVectors/sasse-docs/Foliage.md

 order: 400
 ---
 Designed to work with the Foliage Planes, Tree Topper and Tree Objects, drag and drop them onto your object, then select the Material from the Geometry Nodes panel.

+Each material contains a single image from the Foliage Alphas, with transparency and color attributes predefined.